gillian-guide/gillian-guide.github.io/docs/mod-dependencies.en.md

     Also known as ScriptHookDotNet and aru's ScriptHook.
 !!! warning "Compatibility"
     Compatible with all versions.
 See notes below.

+    Not compatible with Linux.
+See [this issue](https://github.com/Matoking/protontricks/issues/161) for details.
 This tool is used to run scripts written in any .NET language.
 Not to be confused with [IV-SDK .NET](#iv-sdk-net).
 See your mod's requirements to see whether it was built for ScriptHook or [IV-SDK .NET](#iv-sdk-net).

 ???+ note "Installation"